VIRGINIA FEDERATION OF HUMANE SOCIETIES

 The Virginia Federation of Humane Societies supports Humane Education in schools.
 VFHS believes that Humane Education is essential to creating a safer and more humane future for companion animals and their caregivers in the Commonwealth.

-The Virginia Federation of Humane Societies endorses Trap/Neuter/Return as the best practice for managing feral cats.
-Data demonstrates that the less progressive approach of trapping and killing feral cats is ineffective.
+The Virginia Federation of Humane Societies endorses Trap/Neuter/Return as the best practice for managing community cats.
+Data demonstrates that the lethal method of trapping and killing community cats has been proven to be ineffective, costly to localities and the majority of the public do not want the cats to be killed.
 VFHS also believes trapping and killing is profoundly inhumane.
-VFHS will actively promote TNR and partner with member organizations on TNR programs to save the lives of feral cats, with the result that TNR is the standard policy for feral cats in Virginia, that feral cats brought to shelters are neutered and returned to their last known location, and that practitioners of TNR are not faced with punitive results or restrictions.
+VFHS will actively promote TNR and partner with member organizations on TNR programs to save the lives of community cats, with the result that TNR is the standard policy for community cats in Virginia, that community cats brought to shelters are neutered and returned to their last known location, and that practitioners of TNR are not faced with punitive results or restrictions.

 EARMARKING ANIMAL LICENSING FEES FOR ANIMAL WELFARE